-If you’re like me and you’ve seen Christmas tree flocking DIYs floating around the social media world – and you’ve been curious if it really works… I’m here to tell you it does!! – AND it IS that easy!
-But I definitely learned a thing or two about tree flocking that I wish I knew – to save me from saying “flock you” to my DIY 😉 … So here’s what’s up if you’re thinking about giving it a try.
+If you’re like me and you’ve seen Christmas tree flocking DIYs floating around the social media world – and you’ve been curious if it really works… I’m here to tell you it does!!
+AND flocking a tree IS easy!
+But I definitely learned a thing or two about Christmas tree flocking that I wish I knew – to save me from saying “flock you” to my DIY 😉 … So here’s what’s up if you’re thinking about giving it a try.

-Initially, I just went to town spraying… But in actuality I laid it on too thick and it took way too long to dry.
+Initially, I just went to town spraying and spraying… But in actuality I laid it on the flock too thick and it took way too long to dry.
 It also kind of clumped together instead of drying evenly.
-What I should have done is several very light coats with plenty of dry time in between.
+What I should have done is several very light coats of spray with plenty of dry time in between.
 I would say at least an hour or two between coats.

 Clean up is very easy if you do it right away… and not wait until morning.
 The snow in a can sort of smells like shaving cream and seems to have the same texture.
 So it’s very wet and sticky, but it does make clean up a breeze.
 Unless of course you wait until morning.
 There were some parts of my floor I missed and it left a film that I had to scrub off with all purpose cleaner and a scrub brush.

 So… Apparently snow in a can isn’t how the professionals would flock a tree!
-Although, it will look pretty – it will not hold up outside in the weather.
+Although, it will make the Christmas tree look pretty – it will not hold up outside in the weather.
 There is another long process of adhesive spray and powdered snow to create real flocking that you can put outside.
-So If you’re looking for a quick and easy DIY – Go with snow in a can… Other wise you’ll have to find another DIY 😉
+So If you’re looking for a quick and easy DIY – Go with snow in a can… Otherwise you’ll have to find another DIY 😉